 Location: Historic District

-Who Should Go: Coffee lovers, obviously
+Who Should Go: Coffee lovers

 Savannah is a great city for people watching, and the coffee shops are a fun place to do just that.